Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: The Construction of AMC and non-AMC Correlations

 \section{The Construction of AMC and non-AMC Correlations}

-Since the evidence provided in the previous section indicates that there exist maximally contextual correlations (MCCs) that are not AMCCs (see Table~(\ref{tab:2})), the relation is asymmetric.
-Moreover, from the parametric Table~(\ref{tab: reduced 8parameters ptable}), we have observed several examples of AMCCs by conditioning on the parameters.
+The evidence provided in the previous section indicates that there exist maximally contextual correlations (MCCs) that are maximally contextual but not maximally marginal (see Table~\ref{tab: non_AMCC_genuine}).
+Moreover, from the parametric Table~\ref{tab: reduced 8parameters ptable}, we have observed several examples of AMCCs by conditioning on the parameters.
 In this section, we present systematic constructions that generate both AMCC and non-AMCC \footnote{The correlation with the contextual fraction $\mathrm{CF}=1$ but not the maximal marginal} models in a unified framework.
 We also provide proofs for certain properties of the empirical models introduced in the previous section.
+The AME construction \cite{AME_construction, AME_construction_PPT, AME_construction_combi} is understood in several ways, but still, there is no general method of AME construction for any number of parties and any local dimension.